Are you looking for something quirky to do in the Pacific Northwest? Check out these 7 unique places to visit in Oregon that are fascinating!

 The Pillars of Rome are a set of the most intricate rock formations and pillars made from fossil-laden clay, some of which reach heights up to 100 feet!
 These Oregon rock formations are actually about 5 miles long and two miles wide.

-Located just outside town in southeastern Oregon’s high desert landscape they’re close enough for you can see what it would feel like if you were walking on Mars without ever leaving your backyard.
+Located just outside town in southeastern Oregon’s high desert landscape, it’s close enough that you can feel what it would feel like to walk on Mars without ever leaving your backyard.
 And it’s just one of the many weird places in Oregon.

 Of course, this natural wonder has been around for ages.
 In fact, it was a landmark for pioneers traveling the Oregon Trail near the Owyhee crossing.